ipspace/blog/content/posts/2023/04/netlab-evpn-dhcp-relay.md

 {{<next-in-series page="/posts/2023/04/dhcp-relay-redundancy.md">}}
 ### Coming Up Next

-We had a smooth journey so far (apart from an unknown Arista EOS  developer failing to read the RFC), but we're about to hit a roadblock: what happens if we want to have redundant DHCP servers?
+We had a smooth journey so far (apart from an unknown Arista EOS  developer failing to read the RFC 6607), but we're about to hit a minor hurdle: what happens if we want to have redundant DHCP servers?
 Stay tuned...{{</next-in-series>}}